hres/cfg-task-service/README.md

 * MongoDB 3.4.2 LTS
 * PostgreSQL 9.5

-These need be setup in order for the application/services to function on HRES
+These need be setup in order for the application/services to function on [Tomcat 8.0 on HRES]

 ---